The Ultimate Guide to Using Plaster in Fine Art: Techniques and Tips

 - Museums with exhibitions featuring wabi-sabi influenced works

-- Artist residencies emphasizing natural materials and processes
+- Artist residencies emphasizing natural materials

-- Community gardens hosting workshops on eco-art
+- Community gardens hosting eco-art workshops

-- Local art supply stores offering classes on natural pigments and materials
+- Local art supply stores offering classes on natural pigments

 - Online forums and social media groups for wabi-sabi artists